Legal experts called by Democrats tell Congress that Trump's actions are impeachable

 In London for a NATO meeting, he called a report by House Democrats released on Tuesday that laid out possible grounds for impeachment a “joke” and appeared to question the patriotism of the Democrats, asking: “Do they in fact love our country?”

-Democrats who control the House of Representatives may vote by the end of the year on impeachment charges that could include abuse of power, bribery, obstruction of Congress and obstruction of justice.
-Lawmakers say no decision on which articles to pursue has been made at this point.
+Democrats who control the House may vote by the end of the year on impeachment charges that could include abuse of power, bribery, obstruction of Congress and obstruction of justice.
+Lawmakers say no decision has been made at this point.

+Democratic aides said Trump’s efforts to pressure Ukraine echoed his attempts to impede Mueller’s investigation.
+Both episodes, they said, demonstrated a pattern of behavior by which Trump invited foreign governments to interfere in U.S. elections and obstructed investigations into his actions.

+But they stopped short of saying it could form the basis for a separate article of impeachment.

+Moderate Democrats might not back that approach.
+“We have been taking the country down this road on this very targeted issue of Ukraine,” said Democratic Representative Elissa Slotkin, who won a Republican-controlled seat in Michigan last year.
+“And that’s what I think we should focus on.”

-The Republican-controlled Senate would have to vote to remove Trump from power.
+If the House votes to impeach Trump, the Republican-controlled Senate would have to vote on whether to remove him from power.
 Republicans in both chambers have stuck with the president, blasting the impeachment effort as an attempt to undo his surprise victory in the 2016 election.

-“This is a partisan impeachment and it is tearing the country apart,” Republican Representative Debbie Lesko said.
+“The evidence against the president is really about policy differences,” said Representative Doug Collins, the committee’s top Republican.

-The inquiry’s focus is a July 25 telephone call in which Trump asked Ukrainian President Volodymyr Zelenskiy to open an investigation into Biden and his son Hunter Biden and into a discredited theory promoted by Trump’s allies that Ukraine, not Russia, meddled in the 2016 U.S. election.
+The inquiry’s focus is a July 25 telephone call in which Trump asked Ukrainian President Volodymyr Zelenskiy to open an investigation into Biden and his son Hunter Biden and into a discredited theory that Ukraine, not Russia, meddled in the 2016 U.S. election.

 Hunter Biden had joined the board of Ukrainian energy company Burisma while his father was U.S. vice president.
 Trump has accused the Bidens of corruption without offering evidence.
 They have denied wrongdoing.